jojozhuang/jojozhuang.github.io/_posts/2016-11-21-using-mongodb-in-shell.md

 tags: [MongoDB, CRUD]
 ---

-> Tutorial for how to create database, collections and documents in MongoDB.
+> Tutorial for introducing how to create database, collection and documents in MongoDB.

 ## 1. Start MongoDB
 Start MongoDB service.